-Auspicious New Beginnings with Black-Eyed Peas!
+Auspicious New Beginnings with Black-Eyed Pea Soup!

 Ask any Southerner how to start the new year in the most auspicious way, and they won’t even blink before naming a bowl of Hoppin’ John or some other version of peas and greens—like this vegetarian Black-Eyed Pea Soup with Collards!
 Serving such a dish on New Year’s Day is thought to bring good luck because long ago black-eyed peas reminded someone of coins.
 The greens are said to bring prosperity because greens are associated with green cash.
 If you enjoy food history, you can read more about this legend at Southern Living and Epicurious.